-5.22 In total, the appraisal identifies 26 Key Views (as shown on Figure 5.5) which is a product of the diverse landscape within the parish.
+5.21 In total, the appraisal identifies 26 Key Views which is a product of the diverse landscape within the parish.
 It also describes the experience and appreciation of Winchfield's landscape qualities at each of the locations.
-Each view is fully described in the Key Views document however Figure 5.6 summarises the landscape qualities of each viewpoint which are illustrated by Figure 5.5.
+Each view is fully described in the Key Views document however Figure 5.4 summarises the landscape qualities of each viewpoint as illustrated by Figure 5.3.